-In contrast to benthic species that are immobile or severely restricted in their mobility, fish species are not likely to experience direct impacts from project activities.
+In contrast to benthic species, fish species are not likely to experience direct impacts from project activities.
 Cable installation activities will result in a temporary increase in turbidity that will likely cause mobile species such as fish and marine mammals to avoid the project area.
 However, sediment is likely to settle relatively quickly (i.e., within a matter of hours), and the relatively narrow project footprint will not substantially limit available habitat.
 Thus, these impacts are not expected to be significant.
 During cable-lay operations, the cable installation vessel will move slowly, allowing any mobile species to avoid the descending cable.
-Special Condition 16 requires TE SubCom to submit a Critical Operations and Curtailment Plan which describes the sea and weather conditions under which project activities can safely proceed, thus minimizing sediment dispersal and the potential for release of hazardous material by limiting construction activities to avoid periods of storms or heavy seas.
+There is a low probability that fish species could be harmed by a frac-out during HDD operations, largely due to increases in turbidity.
+However, it is likely that in the event of a frac-out, fish species will avoid the immediate area.
+Implementation of Special Condition 16 (discussed in detail in the next section) will further reduce the potential for a frac-out.
+Further, Special Condition 18 requires TE SubCom to submit a Critical Operations and Curtailment Plan which describes the sea and weather conditions under which project activities can safely proceed, thus minimizing sediment dispersal and the potential for release of hazardous material by limiting construction activities to avoid periods of storms or heavy seas.